You need to confirm you are over the age of 25 and living in Scotland

 If you’re unemployed or on a low income you could get up to £200 towards the cost of an eligible training course through a Skills Development Scotland Individual Training Account, as long as you meet the set criteria.

 This is offered at certain times throughout the year.
-Visit our ITA page to see if it’s available now and if you’re eligible.
+Visit our ITA page to see if it’s available now and whether you’re eligible.

 Part-time fee grant